LLNL/sundials/doc/arkode/guide/source/Usage/SplittingStep/User_callable.rst

    .. warning::

-      If the number of partitions changes and coefficients were previously specified with :c:func:`SplittingStep_SetCoefficients`, the coefficients
+      If the number of partitions changes and coefficients were previously specified with :c:func:`SplittingStepSetCoefficients`, the coefficients
       will be reset since they are no longer compatible.
 Otherwise, all previously set options are retained but may be updated by calling the appropriate "Set" functions.